-- (1) These columns show the possible target and maximum cash bonus payments to the named executive officers for the year ended December 31, 2013 under our performance-based cash bonus program, which is described in more detail in the Compensation Discussion and Analysis beginning on page 26 of this proxy statement.
-The actual cash bonus awards earned by the named executive officers for the year ended December 31, 2013 are set forth in the Summary Compensation Table above under the column entitled "Non-Equity Incentive Plan Compensation," and the amounts set forth in these columns do not represent additional compensation paid to or earned by the named executive officers for the year ended December 31, 2013. - (2) This column shows the number of shares of common stock underlying stock options granted to the named executive officers during the year ended December 31, 2013 under our 2009 Equity Incentive Plan.
-The stock options have a 10-year term and vest over a four-year period, with 25% of the options vesting on the first anniversary of the date of grant and the remaining 75% of the options vesting in equal monthly installments thereafter over the next three years, subject to the recipient's continued employment with us through such vesting dates. - (3) This column shows the exercise price for the stock options granted to the named executive officers during the year ended December 31, 2013, which equals the fair value of our common stock on the date of grant. - (4) This column shows the full grant date fair value of the stock and option awards granted to the named executive officers during the year ended December 31, 2013, calculated under FASB ASC Topic 718.
+- (1) These columns show the possible target and maximum cash bonus payments to the named executive officers for the year ended December 31, 2014 under our performance-based cash bonus program, which is described in more detail in the Compensation Discussion and Analysis beginning on page 27 of this proxy statement.
+The actual cash bonus awards earned by the named executive officers for the year ended December 31, 2014 are set forth in the Summary Compensation Table above under the column entitled "Non-Equity Incentive Plan Compensation," and the amounts set forth in these columns do not represent additional compensation paid to or earned by the named executive officers for the year ended December 31, 2014. - (2) This column shows the number of shares of common stock underlying stock options granted to the named executive officers during the year ended December 31, 2014 under our 2009 Equity Incentive Plan.
+The stock options have a 10-year term and vest in equal monthly installments over the subsequent forty-eight months, subject to the recipient's continued employment with us through such vesting dates. - (3) This column shows the number of shares of common stock underlying restricted stock units ("RSUs") granted to the named executive officers during the year ended December 31, 2014 under our 2009 Equity Incentive Plan.
+Unless otherwise indicated, the RSUs vest in four equal annual installments on the anniversary of grant. - (4) This column shows the exercise price for the stock options granted to the named executive officers during the year ended December 31, 2014, which equals the fair value of our common stock on the date of grant. - (5) This column shows the full grant date fair value of the stock and option awards granted to the named executive officers during the year ended December 31, 2014, calculated under FASB ASC Topic 718.
 The full grant date fair value is the amount that we recognize as stock-based compensation expense in our financial statements over the required service period of the award.
-For additional information, see note 2(l) to our financial statements included in our Annual Report on Form 10-K, filed March 12, 2014.
+For additional information, see note 2(1) to our financial statements included in our Annual Report on Form 10-K, filed March 16, 2015. - (6) These RSUs were subject to immediate vesting.